15 of the best hikes in the Brecon Beacons National Park

 • Difficulty: Moderate - Hard

 Llyn-Y-Fan Fach (Lake of the small hill) is an enchanting glacial lake set beneath the steep flat-topped hills of the Carmarthenshire countryside.
-Sitting above it is the prominent, snow plow shaped Picws Du, one of the most dramatic peaks in the national park.
+Sitting above it is the prominent, snowplough shaped Picws Du, one of the most dramatic peaks in the national park.

 This is a lesser-known gem situated on the western border of Brecon Beacons but in my opinion, is one of the most beautiful locations in Wales.